Analysis Engine

 - Desired outcomes that share a theme (e.g., “offline access”) are merged

-The result: instead of 40 individual pain points, you see 8 distinct clusters — each with a frequency count showing how many threads mentioned that theme.
+The result: instead of 40 individual pain points, you see 8 distinct patterns — each with a count showing how many threads raised that theme.
+That’s what tells you whether “pricing confusion” is a one-off gripe or your market’s #1 complaint.

-Within a cluster, OpinionDeck performs LLM-based deduplication to resolve near-identical items that differ only in phrasing.
-This prevents the Pain Map from being cluttered with slight variations of the same insight.
+Within a cluster, OpinionDeck does one more pass to catch near-identical items that slipped through — things that say the same thing but weren’t close enough to auto-group.
+This keeps the Pain Map clean instead of cluttered with slight variations of the same insight.

 Market summary (Strategy tab)